 This is very much dependent on your skin type, for those prone to blemishes and oily skin will benefit more from regular application of salicylic acid.
-Having said that, a salicylic acid serum contains a higher percentage of the potent BHA and due to the fact, it remains on the longer amount of time.
+Having said that, a salicylic acid serum contains a higher percentage of the potent BHA and remains on the skin for a longer amount of time.
 This can result in the skin becoming irritated, especially when used twice in the morning and night.
 Using a salicylic acid in the evening will benefit the skin more as it is able to work uninterrupted from exposure to free radicals and other daily aggressors that can cause imbalance and damage to the skin.

 Can I use salicylic acid every day?

 If your skin is happy to use salicylic acid every day, then work it into your routine the best way possible to see the results.
 Just a word of warning, if you find your skin starts feeling tight, irritated, or dry it’s a good idea to alternate the days you apply the BHA.
 Remember, you can have too much of a good thing so keep your routine full of a collection of high performing ingredients that work together and deliver impressive results.

 There you have a little more information about how to layer hyaluronic acid with salicylic acid, if you have any questions come and follow us on Instagram.